 The downside to the subpar nutrients we serve students is that some of our most vulnerable students continue to go hungry because they won’t eat anything at all.
 One of my students, who never eats lunch, (he will drink some milk) refers to our cafeteria lunch as jail food.
 He doesn’t eat and many times is unfocused in class and I believe this is from hunger.
 Then, he goes home, many times to an empty fridge.

 As a parent, I send my boys to school with a lunch box because I don’t want them to eat school lunch even if it shows solidarity with other students who have no other options.
 Instead, I want other parents and educators to join me in solidarity around changing school lunch so kids can eat healthy whether they bring a lunch from home or eat school lunch especially if the school is in an impoverished area.
-That’s why it was so important to me to get The Kitchen Community learning garden at my last school where we were 100% free and reduced lunch because I wanted students to learn you can come from any background and eat healthy.
-I want them to understand the long term damage that will be done to their bodies if their diet is nothing, but takis and hot cheetos instead of something healthy.
+That’s why it was so important to me to get The Kitchen Community learning garden at my last school where we were 100% free and reduced lunch because I wanted students to learn you can come from any background and eat healthily.
+I want them to understand the long-term damage that will be done to their bodies if their diet is nothing, but takis and hot Cheetos instead of something healthy.

-In impoverished areas we are going to need an army to make this change.
-Recently, I came across article about a suburb outside of Indy concerning small portions sizes served during a special holiday lunch and there was immediate action.
+In impoverished areas, we are going to need an army to make this change.
+Recently, I came across an article about a suburb outside of Indy concerning small portions sizes served during a special holiday lunch and there was immediate action.
 I know swift action was taken because it was the suburbs.
 In poor urban areas, a complaint might just fall through the cracks.
 We will have to come together to get access to equitable and healthy school lunches for all students.
-Although, I understand the sentiment of Stewart’s piece, my children won’t be tossing their lunch boxes to the side anytime soon and I will continue to advocate for better school lunches.
+Although I understand the sentiment of Stewart’s piece, my children won’t be tossing their lunch boxes to the side anytime soon and I will continue to advocate for better school lunches.